vincentfusco/tt06_555/README.md

 The architecture described above has been implemented in different ways throughout the 555-Timer's history.

-Schematics of the original BJT version and later CMOS version are given in [History](#history).
+Schematics of the original BJT version and later CMOS version can be found [below](#history).

 This project's implementation is shown below: